Connect to the API

 How to send requests to the API server

-To communicate with our API server you have to post the XML code corresponding to the action you want to exectue to a specific URL.
+To communicate with our API server, post the XML code corresponding to the action you want to execute to a specific URL.
 This URL can either be the URL of our test environment or the URL of our production environment.

-Please note that for security reasons the number of simultaneous request to our API server is limited.
-The default limititations are 2 request per second with a burst limit of 8 requests.
-You may therefore either send 2 requests each second or send 8 request within a second and then wait 3 more seconds before sending another request.
-If you exceed these limitations, the API server will accept no more request from your IP adress.
-In this case, please wait a couple of minutes before sending another request to our server._
+Please note that for security reasons the number of simultaneous requests to our API server is limited.
+Default limitations are 2 requests per second with a burst limit of 8 requests.
+You may, therefore, either send 2 requests each second or send 8 requests within a second and then wait 3 more seconds before sending another request.
+If you exceed these limitations, the API server will accept no more requests from your IP address.
+In this case, please wait a couple of minutes before sending another request to our server.

 We provide you a test environment to give you the possibilty to test your scripts before launching them on the production server.
 The test server behaves exactly like the production server with the exception that all actions are free of charge and only simulated.